Canis lupus familiaris

 How long do Torkies live?

-Torkies live to be thirteen to sixteen years of age.
+Torkies live to be 13 to 16 years of age.

 Is the Torkie an aggressive breed?